neutrino2211/react-native-linux/README.md

-# solid-adwaita
+# React Native on Linux
-An experiment on controlling libadwaita UIs using Solid.JS
+An experiment on controlling libadwaita UIs using React & React Reconciler